New estimation methods for extremal bivariate return curves: Case study

 \section{Case study}

-We now apply our techniques to the two environmental data sets introduced in Section \ref{Sec1}.
+We now apply our techniques to the two metocean data sets introduced in Section \ref{Sec1}.
 We first transform both data sets to standard exponential margins.
-Assuming the margins are identically distributed over time, we estimate the marginal distributions using equation \eqref{eqn:CDF_trans} and apply the probability integral transform.
-We then use the techniques proposed in Section \ref{subsec:novelRCestimation} to obtain curve estimates for the probability $p=10^{-3}$, approximately corresponding to return periods of $11$ and $5$ years for the pollutant and wave data sets, respectively.
+Assuming each margin is identically distributed over time, we estimate the marginal distributions using equation \eqref{eqn:CDF_trans} and apply the probability integral transform.
+We then use the techniques proposed in Section \ref{subsec:novelRCestimation} to obtain curve estimates for the probability $p=10^{-3}$, corresponding to a return period of approximately $4.7$ years.
 The resulting curve estimates are illustrated in Figure \ref{fig:case_return_curves} on the original margins (following back transformation).
-We observe that for the pollutant data, large portions of both return curves contain ozone values exceeding the government limit of $120 \mu g/m^3$, while all nitrogen dioxide values lay below the corresponding limit of $200\mu g/m^3$.
-The point where both limits are exceeded simultaneously is outside the curve estimate, suggesting this event is rare.

 Next, we adapt the diagnostic tool introduced in Section \ref{Sec4} to assess the goodness of fit of return curve estimates for both data sets.
-To account for the additional uncertainty that arises during estimation of marginal distributions, we apply the diagnostic on the original margins of the data.
+To account for the additional uncertainty that arises during estimation of the marginal distributions, we apply the diagnostic on the original margins of the data.
 This is done as follows: letting $\{(x_i,y_i)\}_{i=1,\ldots,n}$ denote either data set, we define $(x_0,y_0) = (\min_ix_i,\min_iy_i)$.
 We use these coordinates as a reference point from which we can evaluate return curve estimates.
-Given $\boldsymbol{\Theta}$ defined as before, we define the line segment $L'_{\theta} := \{(x,y) \in \RR^2 \mid y = \tan(\theta)x + y_0 - \tan(\theta)x_0\}$ for each $\theta \in \boldsymbol{\Theta}$ and, for any curve estimate $\widehat{\mathrm{RC}}(p)$, consider the intersection of the sets $\widehat{\mathrm{RC}}(p) \cap L'_{\theta}$.
+Given $\boldsymbol{\Theta}$ defined as before, we define the line segment $L'_{\theta} := \{(x,y) \in \RR^2 \mid y = (x - x_0)\tan(\theta) + y_0\}$ for each $\theta \in \boldsymbol{\Theta}$ and, for any curve estimate $\widehat{\mathrm{RC}}(p)$, consider the intersection of the sets $\widehat{\mathrm{RC}}(p) \cap L'_{\theta}$.
 Illustrations of reference points, line segments and intersection points are given in the supplementary material for both data sets.
-Similar to before, these intersection points are used to define the joint survival regions; the data is then resampled and sets of empirical probability estimates are obtained for each region.
+Similarly to before, these intersection points are used to define the joint survival regions; the data is then resampled and sets of empirical probability estimates are obtained for each region.